jdrmota/vertispine-jupyter/README.md

 A web-app simulation can be seen at: [https://vertispine.vercel.app/](https://vertispine.vercel.app/)

 ## Prerequisites
 Python must be installed.
 The code automatically downloads all the necessary libraries from the `requirements.txt` file.
+If running from command line, all the libraries are stored in `requirements.txt` and can be installed with the command `pip install -r requirements.txt`.

 ## Project structure
 The project has a `./data/` folder containing two files `column_2C_weka.arff` and `column_3C_weka.arff` from [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/dataset/212/vertebral+column).
 `vertispine2C.ipynb` is the Jupyter notebook for two target classification and `vertispine3C.ipynb` is the Jupyter notebook for three target classification.
+The file `requirements.txt` contains a list of required libraries.

 ## Instructions
 1. Clone the repository with either HTTPS: